+[Do we want to add a discussion of Loran as GNSS back-up?]

 On a global basis, the use of NDB beacons is expected to continue in the medium term and the long term subject to regional or sub-regional requirements.
 The use in general is stabilized and may be reduced over time as a result of ongoing GNSS and RNAV implementation.
 However, the use of NDB and locator beacons will continue subject to regional requirements (e.g. to provide a backup network to GNSS).
 No (significant) increase in frequency requirements for NDB and locator beacons is expected; the aeronautical requirements can be met in the currently available frequency bands.
 Outer locators which are used in conjunction with the ILS and marker beacons are, in a number of cases, being replaced with DME.
 Parts of the bands used for NDB/locator systems are shared with amateur, broadcasting, maritime radionavigation and maritime mobile services.